-During the three months ended September 30, 2022, our Board of Directors declared a regular quarterly cash dividend of

-\$1.30 per share on our outstanding common stock, which was paid on September 1, 2022 to our stockholders of record as of the close of business on August 15, 2022.
+During the three months ended December 31, 2022, our Board of Directors declared a regular quarterly cash dividend of \$1.30 per share on our outstanding common stock, which was paid on December 1, 2022 to our stockholders of record as of the close of business on November 15, 2022.
 During the same period in fiscal year ended June 30, 2022, our Board of Directors declared and paid a regular quarterly cash dividend of \$1.05 per share on our outstanding common stock.
-The total amount of regular quarterly cash dividends and dividend equivalents paid during the three months ended September 30, 2022 and 2021 was \$188.0 million and \$162.8 million, respectively.
-The amount of accrued dividend equivalents payable for regular quarterly cash dividends on unvested RSUs with dividend equivalent rights as of September 30, 2022 and June 30, 2022 was \$9.4 million and \$11.2 million, respectively.
+The total amount of regular quarterly cash dividends and dividend equivalents paid during the three months ended December 31, 2022 and 2021 was \$184.2 million and \$159.1 million, respectively.
+The total amount of regular quarterly cash dividends and dividend equivalents paid during the six months ended December 31, 2022 and 2021 was \$372.2 million and \$322.0 million, respectively.
+The amount of accrued dividend equivalents payable for regular quarterly cash dividends on unvested RSUs with dividend equivalent rights as of December 31, 2022 and June 30, 2022 was \$11.2 million on each date.
 These amounts will be paid upon vesting of the underlying unvested RSUs as described in Note 10 "Equity, Long-term Incentive Compensation Plans and Non-Controlling Interest" to our Condensed Consolidated Financial Statements.